nicholaseager/nicholaseager.github.io/_guides/2023-01-08-how-to-hike-inside-the-grand-canyon.markdown

 date: 2023-01-08
 modified_date: 2023-01-12
 description: Everything you need to know about hiking down into the Grand Canyon and back up again
+introduction: Hiking the Grand Canyon rim to river and back to rim is a physically demanding feat that requires a high level of fitness and preparation.
+Here is a guide containing everything you need to know to to help you plan your hike.
 image: photos/countries/united-states/arizona/grand-canyon-national-park-rim-view
 tags: ["united-states", "grand-canyon", "hiking"]
 youtube: Rp4V6waPRZo